Current State of Affairs

 Redefining the Prevalence of Obesity

 The scope of this challenge is larger than many realize.
-Using traditional BMI-based definitions, ~40% of U.S. adults are classified as having obesity. ³ However, newer diagnostic frameworks including the American Association of Clinical Endocrinology’s adiposity-based chronic disease model move beyond BMI alone and incorporate body fat distribution and obesity-related complications.
-When these broader, more clinically relevant criteria are applied, nearly 70% of U.S. adults meet diagnostic thresholds for obesity or related adiposity-based disease. ⁴ This reframing highlights the true scale of unmet need and underscores why current care models are stretched beyond capacity.
+Using traditional BMI-based definitions, ~40% of U.S. adults are classified as having obesity. ³ When broader, complication-based criteria such as the American Association of Clinical Endocrinology’s adiposity-based chronic disease model are applied, obesity is understood as a chronic, progressive disease defined by adipose distribution and dysfunction as well as related complications rather than BMI alone.
+This clinically relevant criteria highlights how historical prevalence rates likely underestimate the true scale and clinical burden of unmet needs and underscore why current care models are stretched beyond capacity. ⁴

 Weight Bias & Stigma